-- Finally write a “Thank You” note to the Mayor, City Council and/or The Alliance Board.
-This is not only an acknowledgement of their support for the arts but also an advocacy move that is of great help to our goal for increasing local public support for the arts in Wichita Falls.
+- Finally write a “Thank You” note to the Mayor, City Council, and/or The Alliance Board.
+This is not only an acknowledgment of their support for the arts but also an advocacy move that is of great help to our goal of increasing local public support for the arts in Wichita Falls.

 And remember, if you have questions about how to complete your report, call or email us.
 We are here to help you!